Direct Line magazine

 A couple share a drink on their sofa.

-Alcohol leaves the body at a rate of roughly one unit per hour, but this varies greatly depending on your age, sex, height, weight and various other factors.
+Alcohol leaves the body at a rate of roughly one unit per hour, but this varies greatly depending on your age, sex, height, weight, and various other factors.

-While few people are foolish enough to drive while drunk, many don’t hesitate to drive the morning after a session.
-However, the consequences can be just as serious, as our infographic shows.
+While (thankfully) very few people are foolish enough to drive while drunk, some may not hesitate to drive the morning after a night of drinking.

 Related articles